waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Talking to Gramps, then Kurt:** Failed.
 Did not change Kurt's dialogue.
 - **Talking to Youngster, then Kurt:** Failed.
 Did not change Kurt's dialogue.
 - **Talking to all NPCs, then Kurt:** Failed.
 The combination of dialogue flags did not trigger Kurt.
-2. Talking to Kurt, then going to well.
-(Result: Kurt not present, Grunt still blocking)
-3. Talking to Kurt, leaving, returning to find him scared.
-(Result: No change)
-4. Talking to Kurt, then talking to Grunt again.
-(Result: No change)
-5. Talking to Gramps, then Kurt.
-(Result: No change)
-6. Talking to Youngster, then Kurt.
-(Result: No change)